 I’d wanted to be published by a traditional publisher, but, after years of submissions, kind notes that they liked my work, but it didn’t fit current needs, I decided that the publishing world had changed and I could self-publish.

 When I had told potential readers about my first book, they’d loved the idea, but publishers weren’t sure it was for them.
 It has sold thousands of copies.

 Once I’d tried self-publishing, I decided that I liked having control over the process and the final product, so I continued on that path, learning as I went.

-In articles, I’ve published more than 800 in the past dozen years.
+In articles, I’ve published more than 700 in the past dozen years in subjects ranging from travel to history to jewelry.
 I’ve learned a thing or two about writing and publishing.

-From Alaska, I’ve lived in many places including Arizona, Washington, Idaho and Texas.
-I now call Nashville, Tennessee home.
+I’m from Alaska, but I’ve lived in many places including Arizona, Washington, Idaho and Texas.
+I now call Nashville, Tennessee, home.